Frequently Asked Questions

 Can I bring a refrigerator for my room?

 Yes, as long as the refrigerator does not exceed 4.6 cubic feet.

 Can I cook in my room?

-Only small microwaves (not exceeding 1140 watts) are allowed in the rooms.
-For more information about approved appliances, please refer to our living on campus guide.
+Only small microwaves that do no exceed 1140 watts are allowed in the rooms.
+For more information about approved appliances, please refer to our Living On Campus Guide.

 How are the residence halls cleaned?

-Suite-style residence rooms (bedroom, bathroom, common area) have to be cleaned by the residents of that room.
+Suite-style residence rooms, including the bedroom, bathroom, and common area have to be cleaned by the residents of that room.
 The housekeeping staff in those halls will clean the hall-wide common areas, such as the study lounges, kitchens, and hallways.

 What if I lose my room key?

 If you lose your room key, please contact a staff member in your residence hall and they will order a lock change.
-If you can not find a staff member in your residence hall, please call the Housing and Residential Programs Office for assistance.
+If you can not find a staff member in your residence hall, please call the University Housing & Conference Services' Office at (717) 871-4200 for assistance.
 You will be billed for the new keys and the lock core change.
 The lock change is mandatory and is made to protect the students from unwanted intruders.